mstigames/docs/docs/android-sdk.md

 ## Android payment sdk

-Android payment SDK allows to easily add MSTI payments powered by Stripe to a unity project.
+The Android Payment SDK enables easy integration of MSTI payments, powered by Stripe, into your Unity project.

 ### Requirements